apache/nuttx/README.txt

      of this in the misc/buildroot/configs directory.
-However, it is possible that there could be interoperability issues with your toolchain since they will be using different versions of binutials and possibly different ABIs.
+However, it is possible that there could be interoperability issues with your toolchain since they will be using different versions of binutils and possibly different ABIs.

 DOCUMENTATION
 ^^^^^^^^^^^^^